oinam/notes/company/tools-services-products.md

 > Tools, Services, and Products that we used, plan to use, or are backup alternatives (nor sorted in any particular order).

 _Warning: This needs a lot more information, and reviews.
-Right now, I'm just dropping them here as I find them which I'm likely to test. -- [Brajeshwar](//brajeshwar.com/)_
+Right now, I'm just dropping them here as I find them. -- [Brajeshwar](//brajeshwar.com/)_

-[Free for Developers](https://free-for.dev) have collected an exhaustive list of services that has free tiers ([view source](https://github.com/ripienaar/free-for-dev)).

 - Analytics
   + [Amplitude](https://amplitude.com)